benmezger/blog/content/posts/adopting-git-conventional-commits.md

 publishDate = 2021-04-16T00:00:00-03:00
 tags = ["git"]
 draft = false
+summary = """
+Recently, it came to my attention that conventional commits don't fit all codebases; in fact, they can annoy more than they can help in some situations.
+"""
 +++

 If you are not familiar with Git&rsquo;s conventional commit approach, jump over [here](https://www.conventionalcommits.org/)